-Each year, more than 1.3 million people visit Agricenter International, a non-profit 501(c)3 dedicated to agricultural research, education, and conservation.
-It is second only to Beale Street in terms of tourism draw within Shelby County.
-Shelby County Government owns the 1,000 acres of Agricenter and holds a conservation easement on the property, while day-to-day operations are managed by Agricenter International on behalf of the County.
+Each year, more than 1.3 million people visit Agricenter International, a non-profit 501(c)3 dedicated to advancing knowledge and understanding of agriculture.
+It is the third largest tourism draw within Shelby County.
+Shelby County Government owns the 1,000 acres of Agricenter and holds a conservation easement on the property, while day-to-day operations are managed by Agricenter International.
 The non-profit was formed in 1979 and the main building was constructed in 1986.

 The agritourism programs offered through Agricenter International continue to educate and provide economic stimulus to the county and region.
 The overall economic impact of Agricenter International, the business entities operating as tenants and visitor spending at events, is $524 million annually.
 Local taxes collected from these activities are $4.7 million annually, and direct and indirect jobs produced are 2,517.